dma1979/java-ninja/core.md

 ### What Is the Difference Between Static and Dynamic Loading?
 Static class loading involves the creation of objects and instances using new keywords, and dynamic class loading is done when the name of the class is not known at compile time.

-### What Is Multi-Threading?
-Multi-threading is a programming concept used to run multiple tasks in a concurrent manner within a single program.

 ### By Whom and When was Java developed?
 Java was developed by James Gosling in Sun Microsystem in 1995.